Let Me Down Easy (Gang of Youths song)

 "Let Me Down Easy" is a song by Australian alternative rock band Gang of Youths, released on 26 May 2017, via Mosy Recordings, as the third single off their sophomore album, Go Farther in Lightness (2017).
 The song peaked at No. 49 on the ARIA Singles Chart and achieved double platinum certification by the Australian Recording Industry Association (ARIA) in 2019.

 The song has featured on multiple editions of the Triple J Hottest 100 countdown.
-It was voted in at No. 2 in the Hottest 100 of 2017, No. 19 in the Hottest 100 of the 2010's, and No. 60 in the Hottest 100 of Australian Songs.
+It was voted in at No. 2 in the Hottest 100 of 2017, No. 19 in the Hottest 100 of the 2010s, and No. 60 in the Hottest 100 of Australian Songs.
 The song also placed second in the 2018 Vanda & Young Global Songwriting Competition.

 Background

 Gang of Youths released "Let Me Down Easy" via their personal label, Mosy Recordings, on 26 May 2017.
 It was released as the third single in promotion of their sophomore studio album, Go Farther in Lightness, which arrived on 18 August 2017.
 The song was recorded at Sony Music Studios, Sydney between November and December 2016 and was produced by Gang of Youths and Adrian Breakspear.